-GENERAL ORDER RE: COURTHOUSE ACCESS AND COVID-19 MITIGATION #2022-05
+GENERAL ORDER RE: COURTHOUSE ACCESS AND COVID-19 MITIGATION

+#2022-05 Amended

-This Court has previously issued Standing Order #2020-04 and thirty-six General Orders pursuant to Government Code section 68115 limiting the services provided by this court during the State of Emergency declared by the Governor in response to the COVID-19 pandemic.
+This Court has previously issued Standing Order #2020-04 and thirty-seven General Orders pursuant to Government Code section 68115 limiting the services provided by this court during the State of Emergency declared by the Governor in response to the COVID-19 pandemic.

-Effective April 4, 2022, this court is modifying access to the courthouses for in person services.
+Effective May 2, 2022, this court is modifying access to the courthouses for in person services.
 Accordingly, this order authorizes the nature of the services being resumed, the rules in effect for court facilities during this period of additional resumption of services and clarifies the status of the previously issued orders.

 Remote appearances are encouraged and may be required in some proceedings.
-The court has established video and/or telephone conferencing in all courtrooms and will continue to limit physical access to all courthouse buildings.
+All courtrooms are open for in person courtroom observations.
 This Court HEREBY FINDS AS FOLLOWS:

-The remote hearings provided by the Merced Superior Court since March 23, 2020, are the fully functional equivalent of live in-court hearings.
+1. The remote hearings provided by the Merced Superior Court since March 23, 2020, are the fully functional equivalent of live in-court hearings.
 While they do not proceed as quickly as live in-court hearings, the sound quality and video picture quality are as good as or better than available to a person participating in a live in-court hearing.
 In all hearings conducted, the judicial officer has been able to understand the testimony and fully evaluate the demeanor of each speaker, unless the speaker appears by telephone.

-- Just as in a live hearing, there are times where a participant fails to speak into their microphone and must be prompted to repeat what they said; there are occasions where participants forget to unmute their connection or do not speak clearly and must be prompted to repeat their statements.
-While a connection has occasionally failed during a hearing, such failure usually comes to the immediate attention of the courtroom clerk controlling the video conference, and the hearing is paused until a new and satisfactory connection can be made.
-When an interpreter is required, the hearing proceeds more slowly - 3.
+- 2. Just as in a live hearing, there are times where a participant fails to speak into their microphone and must be prompted to repeat what they said; there are occasions where participants forget to unmute their connection or do not speak clearly and must be prompted to repeat their statements.
+While a connection has occasionally failed during a hearing, such failure usually comes to the immediate attention of the courtroom clerk controlling the video conference, and the hearing is paused until a new and satisfactory connection can be made. - 3.
 When an interpreter is required, the hearing proceeds more slowly because the interpreter must proceed with sequential rather than simultaneous interpretation, but the quality of interpretation is as good or better than the use of simultaneous interpretation during a live in-court hearing. - 4.
 When a participant and their attorney need to conduct a private conversation, the court has developed several processes for accommodating that need. - 5.
 Remote hearings also preserve the right of the public to observe court proceedings as certain non-confidential remote hearings are being streamed by the Merced Superior Court to the public via a livestream. - 6.
 The remote hearings have been so successful that there have been inquiries from justice partners, including criminal defense counsel and civil counsel, requesting that the option to provide remote hearings in lieu of in-court hearings continue after the state of emergency is over. - 7.
 This court concludes that the remote hearings conducted by the Merced Superior Court since March 23, 2020, have fully accommodated the rights of all the participating parties and constitute the fully functional equivalent of live in-court hearings.